 If your child is older and is seeking the sacrament of Confirmation, there is a 1 year program to prepare for the reception of this sacrament.
 A parent is required to attend classes with their child.
 Enrollment is open in the summer and classes begin in August.

 CONFIRMATION PREPARATION PROGRAM REQUIREMENTS

-- A child must be baptized.
-A copy of the certificate must be on file with the parish office.
+- A child must be baptized Catholic.
+A copy of the baptism certificate must be provided at time of registration.